Neural Adaptive SCEne Tracing: Experiments

 \subsection{Visual Comparison on Public Datasets}

 We demonstrate the performance of our method by rendering novel views of synthetic and real scene dataset~\cite{mildenhall2020nerf} by visualizing novel views in test set as well as the rendered depth map of the scene.
+Visually, it is difficult to see differences between any of the recent methods for {\bf view interpolation} -- camera positions close to the training positions.
+However, differences become apparent for {\bf view extrapolation}, where the novel camera position is far from any of the input cameras.
+In this document we therefore focus on this view extrapolation scenario for the visual results; the supplemental material has more results.